-$^{406}$ J Neenan, 'Closing the protection gap for children born of war - Addressing stigmatisation and the intergenerational impact of sexual violence in conflict' (Centre for Women, Peace and Security, London School of Economics 2018) 30.; UN Human Rights Council, 'Report of the Special Rapporteur on the human right to safe drinking water and sanitation, Catarina de Albuquerque: Stigma and the realization of the human rights to water and sanitation' (2 July 2012) A/HRC/21/42, 14.
+394 J. Neenan, "Closing the protection gap for children born of war - Addressing stigmatisation and the intergenerational impact of sexual violence in conflict", Report Women, Peace and Security, London School of Economics, 2018, 30.
+395 Ibid; UN Human Rights Council, "Report of the Special Rapporteur on the human right to safe drinking water and collection of national data, the adaptation of legislation and resource allocation, as well as the implementation of educational measures to alter discriminatory attitudes, which is of extreme importance in the case of CBOW.398

+395 Ibid; UN Human Rights Council, "Report of the Special Rapporteur on the human right to safe drinking water and sanitation, Catarina de Albuquerque: Stigma and the realization of the human rights to water and sanitation", 2 July 2012, 14.

-$^{408}$ UN Committee on the Rights of the Child (CRC) 'General Comment No 5 (2003): General measures of implementation of the Convention on the Rights of the Child' (27 November 2003) CRC/GC/2003/5, 4.
+397 UN Committee on the Rights of the Child (CRC), General comment no. 5 (2003): General measures of implementation of the Convention on the Rights of the Child, 27 November 2003, 4